-The YMI has improved the provision of music in our local authority by providing primary and secondary school children with a variety of new musical opportunities and experiences.
-Since the introduction of YMI in 2004 and with the exception of 2020-21, all children in P5 have been given the opportunity to benefit from group music tuition in recorder, classroom percussion (tuned and untuned) and voice, including ukulele in selected primary schools, without any selection process or fees, therefore ensuring the target that "every school pupil should be offered a year of free music instruction by the time they leave primary school" is achieved.
-Alongside pupils in primary schools with class music specialists, all primary school children will be offered a year of free music tuition and the opportunity to learn to play a musical instrument by the time they leave primary school.
+The Youth Music Initiative Formula Fund has improved the provision of music in our local authority by providing primary and secondary school children with a variety of new musical opportunities and experiences.
+Since the introduction of YMI in 2004 and with the exception of 2020-21, all children in P5 have been given the opportunity to benefit from group music tuition on recorder, ukulele, classroom percussion (tuned and untuned) and voice, during the school day without any selection process or fees, therefore ensuring the target that "every school pupil should be offered a year of free music instruction by the time they leave primary school" is achieved.
+Over the 2022-23 academic year, alongside pupils in primary schools with class music specialists, all primary school children in P5 will once again be offered equitably access to a year of free music tuition and the opportunity to learn to play a musical instrument by the time they leave primary school.

 Funding has opened up new partnerships with DrumFun, MEPG, SAME, Associated Board of the Royal Schools of Music, Banffshire Partnership Trust, British Dyslexia Association, Friendly Access, Royal Conservatoire of Scotland, Scottish Opera, National Youth Choir of Scotland and Drake Music, as well as providing opportunities to strengthen links and work collegiately with neighbouring local authorities.
 In addition, partnerships with local musicians and well established musical groups who have provided us with workshops and interactive concerts.
 This has increased the diversity of musical activities for children in our area, offering a broader range of services meaning that a wide age group of children have benefited from these opportunities.
-YMI funding has meant that children and young people in Moray have benefitted from a whole range of new musical activities where they may not have had the same opportunities otherwise.
+YMI funding has meant that children and young people in Moray have benefitted from a diverse range of new musical activities where they may not have had the same opportunities otherwise.

 With funding from YMI, local musicians have been employed enhancing the opportunities offered to our young people and supporting freelancers.
 Ukulele was previously unavailable prior to funding.
-Guitar in the Elgin High School ASG had only been available to pupils from families able to pay for tuition.
-Local professionals have been engaged in delivering CLPL for all YMI and Instrumental Instruction staff helping to develop the skill set, knowledge and understanding of both teams.
+Guitar at Elgin High School had only been available to pupils from families able to pay for tuition.
+Local professionals have been engaged in delivering CLPL for all Music Instruction & Performance staff helping to develop the skill set, knowledge and understanding of both teams.
 With this we have been able to share good practice and empower school staff to continue delivering music tuition over and above the opportunities we have been able to offer.

-Given the nature of Moray's YMI being heavily focusing on recorder lessons and the Scottish Government restrictions on wind and brass playing, YMI funding allowed us to facilitate DrumFun training for instructors, developing their confidence in delivering group music making using both tuned and untuned classroom percussion in order to bring alternative opportunities to children and young people.
+Amidst Scottish Government COVID restrictions on wind and brass instruments YMI funding allowed us to facilitate DrumFun training for the YMI instructors, developing their confidence in delivering group music making using both tuned and untuned classroom percussion in order to diversify the opportunities on offer to children and young people.
+Instructors were able to deliver alternative/safer group music making activities in schools, in turn supporting the mental health and wellbeing of Moray's young people at a time of national challenge and contributing to the Scottish Government's commitment during a time of significant challenge.